Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce.

 Start Supplemental Information

-On November 15, 2018, Commerce published a notice of initiation of an administrative review of the countervailing duty order on certain cold-rolled steel flat products (cold-rolled steel) from the Republic of Korea.
+On November 12, 2019, Commerce published a notice of initiation of the administrative review of the countervailing duty order on cold-rolled steel from Korea.

-On July 8, 2019, Commerce extended the deadline for the preliminary results of this review to no later than November 1, 2019.
+On July 6, 2020, Commerce extended the deadline for the preliminary results of this review.

 For a complete description of the events that followed the initiation of this review, see the Preliminary Decision Memorandum.

-A list of topics discussed in the Preliminary Decision Memorandum is included at the appendix to this notice.
+A list of topics discussed in the Preliminary Decision Memorandum is included at the Appendix I to this notice.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and is available to all parties in the Central Records Unit, room B8024 of the main Commerce building.
-In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
+ACCESS is available to registered users at http://access.trade.gov.
+In addition, a Start Printed Page 7064complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
 The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.

 Scope of the Order

 The merchandise covered by the order is cold-rolled steel.
 For a complete description of the scope of the order, see the Preliminary Decision Memorandum.

 Commerce is conducting this review in accordance with section 751(a)(l)(A) of the Tariff Act of 1930, as amended (the Act).
 For each of the subsidy programs found countervailable, we preliminarily determine that there is a subsidy, i.e., a financial contribution from an authority that gives rise to a benefit to the recipient, and that the subsidy is specific.